mhausenblas/kube-rpi/README.md

 Handling connection for 10443
 ...
 ```

+Tip: for your convenience, you can do `alias kr='kubectl --kubeconfig=./kube-rpi-config.yaml'`
+on your host machine.

 Before we can access the dashboard, get the token from the control plane RPI like so: